admin-shell-io/specifications/README.md

-This internet repository provides specifications for Asset Administration Shell (AAS).
+This repository provides specifications for Asset Administration Shell (AAS).